bluewallweb/plg_http2push/README.md

 # Installation

-On this project's GitHub page, click 'Clone or download' then 'Download ZIP' to download the plugin.
+Click here to download the latest release of the plugin.
 Once the plugin is downloaded, navigate to 'Extensions' > 'Manage' > 'Install' on your Joomla! site, then click on the 'Upload Package File' tab.
 Next, drag the downloaded ZIP archive into the upload area to install it.

+**Tip**: For extra security, make sure that the "Verified" tag appears in the left column on the release page.
+This means that the release was signed and validated using GPG.

 # Configuration